missionpinball/mpf-docs/docs/tutorial/15_scoring.md

 ## 4. Play with more player variables

-As we said, you can add or subtract value from any player variable via the `variable_player:` section--even player variables that you make up.
+As we said, you can add or subtract value from any player variable via the `variable_player:` section -- even player variables that you make up.

 For example, try changing your scoring section to this: